eric556/eric556.github.io/_posts/2019-06-19-Game-engine-thingy-update-1.md

 <div style='position:relative; padding-bottom:calc(70.80% + 44px)'><iframe src='https://gfycat.com/ifr/favoriteassuredcoqui' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 ### Lua
 One of biggest features I wanted to have was a scripting language that allowed me to make changes to the game without needing to recompile the entire engine.
-I dedcided to use lua because there are some [really nice libraries](https://github.com/ThePhD/sol2) out there that abstract luas c bindings into more friendly c++ syntax.
+I decided to use lua because there are some [really nice libraries](https://github.com/ThePhD/sol2) out there that abstract luas c bindings into more friendly c++ syntax.
 Figuring out how to structure my engine around this has been a total pain in the ass.
 This feature is still very much in progress but as of right now I am able to create a script with some basic game logic that gets called from the c++ engine

 {% highlight lua %}
 require("entities/player")